yanxu2021/ApartmentUs1/Challenge 1 - Planning.md

 # Challenge 1 - Planning
 - Draw out a proposed database schema

+Tool: Dbdiagram.io is a free online database diagraming tool for developers and data analysts.
+It uses a code-based user interface, and you can create up to 10 diagrams for free.

+Story: As an un-registered guest on the website, I can go to a web page and see a list of available apartments.
+Apartments have: a street designation, a city, state, a manager's name, manager's contact email, monthly rental price, bedrooms, bathrooms, and whether they allow pets

+Story: As an un-registered guest on the website, I can click on an apartment to view its details

+Story: As an un-registered guest on the website, I can see a header element at the top of each page containing navigation to the other pages

+Story: As a un-registered guest, I can go to registration page with a form and register as a new user

+Story: As a registered user who has not logged in, I can go to a login page

+Story: As a logged in user, I should be able to log out

+Story: As a logged in user, I can go to a new apartment page with a form and create a new apartment

+Story:: As a logged in user, I can edit the information for any apartment I have created, but I cannot edit the information for apartments that belong to someone else

 - What tables do you anticipate you will need?
 - What associations do your tables have?
 - Explore some of the free Bootstrap themes available, which one do you want to use?